This post may contain affiliate links, from which we earn an income.

 The castle itself is equally impressive, with its towering spires and imposing facade.
-Inside, you’ll find a wealth of historical artifacts and works of art scattered amongst the 140 rooms.
+Inside, you’ll find a wealth of historical artifacts and works of art scattered among the 140 rooms.

-The interior design is truly opulent, with gilded coffered ceiling, beautifully detailed marquetry floors and portraits of Prussian royals.
-Highlights including the library with its fabulous murals, the King’s bed chamber, a family tree room and the Queen’s room, also known as the Blue Salon.
+The interior design is truly opulent, with a gilded coffered ceiling, beautifully detailed marquetry floors, and portraits of Prussian royals.
+Highlights include the library with its fabulous murals, the King’s bed chamber, a family tree room, and the Queen’s room, also known as the Blue Salon.

 If you’re looking for a truly magical castle experience, Burg Hohenzollern is definitely worth a visit.

-Built in 1840 by Count Wilhelm of Württemberg on the historic foundation walls of a medieval knights’ castle, Schloss Lichtenstien is an homage to the middle ages.
+Built in 1840 by Count Wilhelm of Württemberg on the historic foundation walls of a medieval knights’ castle, Schloss Lichtenstein is an homage to the middle ages.

 Visitors can tour the castle and learn about its history.
-Highlights include the small chapel with precious glass paintings from the 15th and 16th centuries, the drinking room with mural paintings which tell the stories of local people and the knight’s hall with its wood panelling and finely painted ceiling.
+Highlights include the small chapel with precious glass paintings from the 15th and 16th centuries, the drinking room with mural paintings that tell the stories of local people, and the knight’s hall with its wood paneling and finely painted ceiling.